Apprenticeships

 2026 Glimmerglass apprentice descriptions

-You can apply for up to three different Apprenticeships!
+You can apply for up to three different Apprenticeships in a single application!
 Multiple single-page resumes are recommended when applying for multiple Apprenticeship positions.

 The Glimmerglass Festival offers summer Apprenticeships in Artistic, Company Administration, and Production.
 The Glimmerglass Apprenticeship Program provides a unique combination of practical work and educational programs, each designed to further professional growth.